V-Sekai-fire/MoRig/README.md

+# Motion Rigging Code Repository

 This is the code repository implementing the paper "Morig: Motion-aware rigging of character meshes from point clouds".
+You can access it [here](https://zhan-xu.github.io/motion-rig/).

 **[2023.02.17]** About the ModelsResources dataset: If you are from a research lab and interested in the dataset for non-commercial, research-only purposes, please send a request email to me at zhanxu@cs.umass.edu.